 Sufficient evidence exists to:

-make a clinical diagnosis based on medical history and neuropathological exam or genetic data, or
+Make a clinical diagnosis based on medical history exam or genetic data, or

 Diagnosis is based on the clinical impressions of the clinician reviewing the available information, but that information is insufficient to render a confirmed diagnosis.